farcrycore/project-chelsea/README.md

 	[ ] category form tool does not respect dmalias setting [ ] webtop overview for category shows "none", even when other categories present [ ] history tab defies explanation at the moment
-	[ ] refactor dashboard.cfc; maybe remove entirely
 	[ ] update skin:pop to include inbuilt bootstrap alert format [ ] add link to show profiler modal from tray
-	[ ] webtop dashboard edits need to reload webtop (currently requires updateapp) [ ] need ability to sort webtop dsahboard contents
+	[ ] webtop dashboard edits need to reload webtop (currently requires updateapp)
-	[ ] webtop dashboards not aligning, no js; works for default only